-In the interests of full disclosure though… this is not an “authentic” Indian curry dish, but rather a British take on south Indian chicken curries.
 Named for Madras, a city in the south of India (since it’s based on the curries from that region), Chicken Madras was actually created by British restaurants in the 1970’s.
-So, when traveling to India, don’t expect to find this on the menu!

-Why you are going to love this Indian Chicken Curry Recipe:
+Why you are going to love this Indian Curry:

 Let me count the ways…

 - It’s very quick to make (even if you don’t have an Instant pot).

-- you don’t need any exotic ingredients – everything you need for the recipe you can find at your local grocery store.
+- No exotic ingredients needed!
+Everything you need for the recipe you can find at your local grocery store.

-- You can make it milder or spicier depending upon your tastes.
+- Depending upon your tastes, you can make it milder or spicier!

-- The technique for making the sauce is one you are definitely going to want to use in other recipes!
+- The technique for making the sauce is one you are going to want to use in other recipes!

 Have I convinced you yet?
 Excellent!
 Let’s get to it, shall we?

 How to make Chicken Madras:

 Puree the ingredients for the sauce.
 This technique is awesome because (a) you don’t get chunks of peppers (ouch!) and (b) it gives the sauce great body without using cream or yogurt.

 Add the onion mixture to your instant pot (or to a skillet!) and cook off some of that water… then add the spices and cook for another minute or two!
 Adding the spices at this stage releases all their delicious flavors and aromas.

-Step #4: Add the chicken and cook until it’s browned on all sides.
+Add the chicken and cook until it’s browned on all sides.
 Then add in the crushed tomatoes.
 If using the instant pot, add the lid and cook on high pressure for 4 minutes.
-If using a skillet, bring the mixture to a boil, reduce the heat and add a lid and simmer for 30 minutes.
+If using a skillet, bring the mixture to a boil, reduce the heat and add a lid and simmer until the chicken is cooked through.

 When the curry is done cooking, remove the chicken and cook the sauce down if it’s a bit too watery.
 Taste and adjust the seasonings and serve!